backdrop-contrib/featherlight/README.md

 the ability to display captions with images, and can display multiple images in a slideshow-like gallery.

-This module provides a Featherlight field formatter for Backdrop.
+This module provides a Featherlight field formatter, as well as the ability to load the Featherlight library manually.

 Installation
 ------------